byessilyurt/LegalAssistantRAG/DEPLOYMENT.md

    cd frontend
    node update-backend-url.js YOUR_CLOUD_RUN_URL
    ```
+   This script updates the API URL in the code and creates a `.env.local` file.

+2. Configure Environment Variables in Vercel:
+   - In your Vercel project dashboard, go to Settings > Environment Variables
+   - Add `REACT_APP_API_BASE_URL` with your Cloud Run URL as the value
+   - Add other required environment variables such as Auth0 configuration if needed

-2. Commit the changes:
+3. Commit the changes:
    ```
    git add src/api/chatApi.js
    git commit -m "Update backend URL to Cloud Run"
    ```

-3. Push and deploy to Vercel:
+4. Push and deploy to Vercel:
    ```
    git push
    vercel --prod